grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "OK, but getting low.
 We are at maybe 20 percent capacity."

-"So, we could stay under maybe another 4 or 5 hours at a creep."
+"So, we could stay under maybe another four or five hours at a creep."

 "Yes.
 We took a big chunk out of the batteries by leaving the area where we contacted the _Grackle_ at such a high speed."